M370D1/ToDoApp-Tests-e2e/README.md

 # ToDoApp-Tests-e2e

-This repository contains automated end-to-end tests for the ToDoApp (https://github.com/M370D1/ToDoApp.git).
+This repository contains automated end-to-end tests for my ToDoApp (https://github.com/M370D1/ToDoApp.git).
 The tests are implemented using JavaScript/TypeScript and Playwright for comprehensive quality assurance.

 ## Overview